What is an offset account?

-A mortgage offset account is a transaction (or savings) account linked to your home loan.
-The money in this account is “offset” against the balance of your loan, meaning you only pay interest on the difference.
+An offset account is essentially a transaction account linked to your home loan where the account’s balance ‘offsets’ the outstanding home loan debt, so you'll only be charged interest on the difference.

 As the balance in this offset account grows, the amount you save on interest also grows, which could save you money and cut the amount of time it takes you to pay off your loan.

 To see just how much you could potentially save on interest costs with an offset account, check out Savings.com.au’s Mortgage Offset Repayment Calculator.